-Mendoza is divided into various regions for the cultivation of vines of excellent quality.
+Mendoza is divided into various regions for the cultivation of vines of excellent caliber.

 Luján de Cuyo

-Known historically as the ‘prime zone’ for wine-growing in Mendoza.
-Its high elevation location in combination with a semi-desert climate and low-nutrient gravelly soils provide ideal conditions for cultivation of high quality fruit.
-The influence of Mendoza River, one of the main sources of water for irrigation of the region, confers identity to the area, influencing the soil composition and the determination of productive areas.
+Known historically as the premier wine-growing region in Mendoza.
+Its high elevation location in combination with a semi-desert climate and low-nutrient, gravelly soils provide ideal conditions for cultivation of quality fruit.
+The Mendoza River, one of the main sources of water for irrigation of the region, lends identity to the area, influencing the soils and delineating the areas of production.

-Here can be found outstanding wine growing districts as Agrelo, Las Compuertas, Perdriel and Vistalba.
-The altitude in this area varies between 800 m (2624 ft) and 1100 m (3308 ft) above sea level.
-The cool temperate climate ensures the optimum ripening of the grapes.
-The soil is made up of fine sediments of alluvial origin, while the subsoil contains sand silty clay sediments.
+Located here are the outstanding wine growing districts of Agrelo, Las Compuertas, Perdriel and Vistalba.
+Altitude varies between 800 m (2,624 ft) and 1,100 m (3,308 ft) above sea level and the cool temperate climate ensures optimum ripening of the grapes.
+The soil is made up of fine sediments of alluvial origin, with a subsoil comprised of sand and silty clay sediments.

 Valle de Uco

-This valley will surprise you with its magnificent scenery and its privileged location at the foot of the Andes Mountains.
-Irrigated by the waters of the Tunuyán River and other mountain tributaries, this area is a true productive oasis.
+This astounding valley boasts magnificent scenery and a privileged location at the foot of the Andes Mountains.
+Irrigated by Tunuyán River and other mountain tributaries flowing through the region, this area is a true oasis of production.

-It includes the territories of Tunuyán, Tupungato and San Carlos departments, within which the most notable districts are Los Chacayes, Altamira, El Peral, Gualtallary, La Consulta, Los Árboles, Villa Bastías and Villa Seca.
-The altitude varies between 900 m (2952 ft) and 1400 m (4593 ft) above sea level.
-It has a wide temperature range.
-Winters are harsh and the average temperature is generally lower than in the center of the province.
-The soils are of alluvial origin, with great presence of pebble stones of variable size.
+It encompasses the Tunuyán, Tupungato and San Carlos departments, which are further divided into notable districts including Los Chacayes, Altamira, El Peral, Gualtallary, La Consulta, Los Árboles, Villa Bastías and Villa Seca.
+Altitude varies from 900 m (2,952 ft) to 1,400 m (4,593 ft) above sea level, contributing to the broad annual temperature range, with generally cooler and harsher winters than in the center of the province.
+The soils are alluvial, and incredibly rocky with pebbles and stones of varying sizes scattered throughout.

-The annual precipitation varies between 150 – 220 mm and rainfall is more frequent during the spring and summer.
-In winter, these precipitations may cause light snowfall at lower elevations and heavy snowfall in the high mountains.
+Annual precipitation varies between 150 and 220 mm and rainfall is more frequent during the spring and summer.
+In winter, precipitation often results in light snowfall at lower elevations and heavy snowfall in the mountains.

-The climatic conditions -temperature range and low relative humidity- are very favorable for vine growing because they contribute to achieve the optimal maturity of naturally healthy grapes.
+The climatic conditions—wide temperature range and relatively low humidity—favor vine growing because they contribute to optimal maturation of naturally healthy grapes.

-Soils in Mendoza consist mainly of the disintegration and decomposition of rocks and minerals from the Andes, dragged by the action of winds or river waters.
+Soils in Mendoza consist mainly of decomposed rocks and minerals from the Andes, spread overland by wind and rivers.

-In cultivated areas, near large rivers, alluvial soils predominate in the highest steepest slopes, and alluvial-lacustrine soils prevail in areas with lower relief and far from the mountain range.
+In the areas under cultivation near large rivers, alluvial soils predominate on the highest, steepest slopes; alluvial-lacustrine soils prevail in areas with lower elevation, situated further from the mountain range.

-Snowmelt is the main water source for irrigation: clear mountain water is distributed through a millennial and ingenious system of canals and ditches devised by indigenous people called huarpes.
-According to irrigation shifts, water is delivered and it may be used immediately for surface irrigation or stored in ponds or dams for later use.
-This allows for the agronomist to decide irrigation quantity and frequencies according to the phenological growth stage of the vine.
+Snowmelt is the principal source of irrigation: pure mountain water is distributed through an ingenious thousand-year-old system of canals designed and constructed by the Huarpes, the indigenous people of the region.
+Water is delivered according to irrigation schedules; it may be used immediately for surface irrigation or stored in reservoirs for later use.
+This allows for the viticulturist to determine exact quantity and frequency according to the growth stage of the vine.

-Another source of irrigation is the extraction of water stored in underground aquifers.
+Another source of irrigation is water extracted from underground aquifers.